-- During Robert McNamara term at the World Bank - Three complementary shifts in thinking: - 1.
-Discovery of the importance of successful farming systems to technology transfer - Discover of the critical contribution that women make to rural production, especially in the poorest households, and - 3.
+- High yield varieties, together with modern irrigation projects, pesticides, synthetic nitrogen fertilizer - High productivity, food security - Three complementary shifts in thinking: - Discovery of the importance of successful farming systems to technology transfer - 2.
+Discover of the critical contribution that women make to rural production, especially in the poorest households, and - 3.
 The discovery of the constraints to self-employment and income generation by poor households that can be lifted by the application of microfinance